Clinical Site Policies

 The exception to the conference absence policy is for program events, such as the Michigan Academy of PAs (MAPA) Conferences, or Legislative events that are program approved.

-The Department PA Medicine faculty approved this policy on March 16, 2020.
+The Department PA Medicine faculty approved this student handbook and policies on March 16, 2020.

 Revised and approved by the Faculty of the Department of PA Medicine on 3/19/2021, 3/15/2022, 4/18/2023.